Academic Publications |

 "Logic and Inference in the Sender-receiver Model"

-NY Philosophical Logic Workshop - CUNY Graduate Center, March 20th, 2023
+NY Philosophical Logic Workshop, CUNY Graduate Center, NY.
+March 20th, 2023

 "Re-generation of Wilderness"